Accessibility statement for BeFloodWarned

 We are committed to making the BeFloodWarned website as accessible and usable as possible for everyone.

-We are committed to improving accessibility for all users and are taking the following steps:
+We are taking the following steps:

 - reviewing all focus, navigation, and interactive components to meet screen reader and keyboard accessibility standards